agingfixed/schematicsApp/README.md

 - Mini map that visualises the entire board and recentres the viewport on click.
 - Inline text editing for nodes and connectors with content-aware shortcuts (double-click to edit, escape to cancel).

+## Testing Layout

+The default canvas now boots with a validation scene that fans connectors across every cardinal port and a couple of floating endpoints.
+This makes it easy to confirm connector rendering, labeling, and request handling without any manual setup.
+Start the dev server and you should immediately see connectors that:

+- Traverse left-to-right, right-to-left, top-to-bottom, and bottom-to-top between nodes.
+- Loop back between stages to exercise multiple ports on a single node.
+- Terminate at floating positions so you can inspect API behaviour for unattached endpoints.

+Feel free to duplicate or delete the seeded nodes once you finish verifying connector flows.

 ## Roadmap

 - Orthogonal routing improvements with preserved waypoints.